jinoh5/personal_website/README.md

 The site is deployed via **GitHub Pages**.

-If using GitHub Actions (recommended for private repos):

 1. Push source code to the `main` branch
 2. GitHub Actions will build and deploy the site to the `gh-pages` branch
 3. The site will be publicly available at `https://<username>.github.io/<repo-name>/`

----

-## 🔒 Privacy

-If the source code is private but the site is public:
-- All HTML/CSS/JS in the built website is publicly visible
-- Source files like templates or build scripts remain private if not pushed to `gh-pages`

 ---